Leadtype

 For hosted docs sites that need the Vercel Agent Readability discovery layer without letting leadtype own the whole website:

-Writes docs-scoped files under <outDir>/docs/.
+Writes crawler files at the output root (<outDir>/robots.txt, <outDir>/sitemap.xml, <outDir>/sitemap.md).
 The returned manifest contains the docs pages, markdown mirror URLs, group navigation, and freshness dates.
-Host apps can then merge result.manifest.pages with non-docs routes before serving root-level /sitemap.xml, /sitemap.md, and /robots.txt.
+Host apps can still merge result.manifest.pages with non-docs routes before serving custom root-level /sitemap.xml, /sitemap.md, and /robots.txt.

 Agent readability helpers